Jeff Bezos, world's richest man, set for inaugural space voyage

 VAN HORN, Texas, July 20 (Reuters) - Jeff Bezos, the world's richest person, on Tuesday is set to blast off aboard his company Blue Origin's New Shepard launch vehicle for a suborbital flight as part of a history-making crew - another milestone in ushering in a new era of private space travel.

-Bezos, founder of ecommerce juggernaut Amazon.com Inc (AMZN.O), and his brother and private equity executive Mark Bezos will be joined in the flight by two others.
-Pioneering female aviator Wally Funk, 82, and recent high school graduate Oliver Daemen, 18, are set to become the oldest and youngest people to reach space.
+Bezos, founder of ecommerce juggernaut Amazon.com Inc , and his brother and private equity executive Mark Bezos will be joined in the flight by two others.
+Pioneering female aviator Wally Funk here, 82, and recent high school graduate Oliver Daemen here, 18, are set to become the oldest and youngest people to reach space.

 “I am excited, but not anxious.
 We’ll see how I feel when I’m strapped into my seat,” Bezos said in an interview with Fox Business Network on Monday. “...
 We’re ready.
 The vehicle’s ready.
 This team is amazing.
 I feel very good about it.
 And I think my fellow crewmates feel good about it, too.”